BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Experimental Analysis

-For datasets that lacks node feature matrices, containing only topological information (\(2^{nd}\) type dataset), we used degree or the node as the node feature for both original graph as well as the attacking triggers.
-In this case the classification depends only on the structure of the graphs and setting trigger size and trigger edge density becomes substantially more critical.
-Unlike (\(1^{nd}\)) type of datasets (which are rich with node features) that exhibit robustness across parameter ranges, topology-based datasets require careful tuning of trigger size and edge density due to their complex relationship.
-To comprehensively evaluate the impact of trigger size and trigger edge density, we used different trigger sizes {1\%, 2\%, 5\%, 10\%, 20\%} and varied the trigger edge density from 1\% to 100\% for each of these trigger size value.
-We used Reddit-Multi-12k was for conducting this experiment.
-The heatmap in Figure \ref{fig:heat_map} and mean ASR curves in figure \ref{fig:trig_size_density} reveal a clear inverse relationship between the trigger size and trigger edge density for a successful attack: larger trigger size require lower trigger edge density for optimal performance, while smaller triggers need higher trigger edge density.
-For 20\% trigger size, optimal performance (ASR > 95\%) occurs at 2-10\% edge density; for 10\% size, the optimum shifts to around 10-20\% density; for 5\% size, 20-40\% density is needed; for 2\% size, 60-80\% density becomes optimal; and for 1\% size, around 80\% density is required.
-From this results we observed that for for a successful backdoor attack on \(2^{nd}\) type dataset, the value of trigger edge density is inversely proportional to the trigger size.
-The heat map shows that our attack attains highest mean ASR on 10\% trigger size and 20\% trigger edge density.
-To visualize how all of the ASRs are reacting to the change of trigger edge density we plotted all the ASR against the trigger edge density with 10\% trigger size which is illustrated in figure \ref{fig:trig_density}.
-From this figure we can see that around trigger edge density 10-20\% model was able to learn all 3 designed triggers with high ASR for all, around 25\% to 60\% trigger edge density only 2 triggers were implanted with 2 ASRs above 90\% and one below 40\% and for trigger edge density 60-80\% only one ASR was large.
-This shows that outside of the optimum range of 10-20\% trigger edge density triggers interfere with each other in influencing the model weights while learning.
-In summary, our rigorous experimental results shows the importance of the attack design parameter for a robust attack and how to set the value of these parameters for different kind of datasets.
+The heatmap in Figure \ref{fig:heat_map} and mean ASR curves in Figure \ref{fig:trig_size_density} exhibit a clear inverse relationship between the trigger size and trigger edge density for a successful attack: larger trigger size require lower trigger edge density for optimal performance, and vice versa.
+Triggers with 20\% trigger size show better performance (ASR > 95\%) with 2-10\% edge density, while triggers with 5\% size demand 10-20\% density for optimal attack performance.
+We observe that trigger edge density is inversely proportional to the trigger size for a successful backdoor attack on \(2^{nd}\) type dataset.
+The heat map shows that \texttt{BadImplant} attains highest mean ASR on 10\% trigger size and 20\% trigger edge density.
+To visualize how ASRs react to the change of trigger edge density, we plot all the ASRs by varying the trigger edge density with 10\% trigger size.
+In Figure \ref{fig:trig_density}, we can see that backdoored model with trigger edge density at approximately 10-20\% is able to learn all 3 designed triggers with high ASR between 25\% and 60\%.
+In summary, our rigorous experimental results show the importance of the attack design parameters and how to set these parameters for different kind of datasets in order to launch a successful backdoor attack.

-\section{Robustness against certified defense}
+\section{Robustness Against Certified Defense}